ayushkumar0/resume-craft/README.md

 CSS 🎨
 JavaScript 📜
 PDF Libraries (e.g., jsPDF) 📄
 Contributing 🤝
 Contributions to the Resume Builder project are welcome.
-If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.When contributing to this project, please ensure that you follow the established code conventions, make use of meaningful commit messages, and provide clear documentation for any changes or additions.
+If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.

+When contributing to this project, please ensure that you follow the established code conventions, make use of meaningful commit messages, and provide clear documentation for any changes or additions.